jdpieck/oasis-align/README.md

 ```

 > [!IMPORTANT]
-> To change the size of the gutter in both functions, use `#set grid(column-gutter: length)`.
+> To change the size of the grid gutter in both functions, use `#set grid(column-gutter: length)`.
 This is necessary to allow for fixed rules that aren't possible with user-defined functions.

 ### `swap` (boolean)
 Swap the positions of `item1` and `item2` on the grid.
 You can achieve an identical output by manually switching the content of `item1` and `item2`.
 Note that input parameters such as `forced-frac` and `int-frac` consider the content before it has been swapped.